Home ITCAbout ITCScientific departmentsEarth Observation ScienceProjectsDisastrous Information: Embedding "Do No Harm" principles

 Become a high-skilled geospatial professional

 Description: Most humanitarian scholars ask what geospatial intelligence, from satellite and drone imagery combined with artificial intelligence, can do for humanitarian action.
-We ask what these technologies do to the core principles—humanity, impartiality, and independence—of the “Do No Harm” humanitarian imperative (Sandvik et al 2017).
+Instead, we asked what these technologies do to the core principles—humanity, impartiality, and independence—of the “Do No Harm” humanitarian imperative.
 Upholding humanity and impartiality suggests that not only affected humans and groups/demographics must be protected, but also the privacy and dignity of their “data doubles.”
 Upholding independence suggests that humanitarian organizations need the capacity to audit donors’, industry’s and digital humanitarians’ geospatial data, tools and algorithms for privacy violations.

-Empirically, we focus on Malawi.
-There UNICEF Malawi has an infrastructure comprising rich geospatial data sets, the first dedicated humanitarian drone corridor worldwide, a strong network with Malawi government, donors, and drone industry, as well as a plan to install and replicate in other African countries the first African Data & Drone Academy (ADDA) for Masters students from Malawi and neighbouring countries.
+Empirically, we focused on Malawi.
+There UNICEF Malawi has an infrastructure comprising rich geospatial data sets, the first dedicated humanitarian drone corridor worldwide, a strong network with Malawi government, donors, and drone industry, as well as the first African Data & Drone Academy (ADDA) for master’s students from Malawi and neighbouring countries.
+510, an initiative of the Netherlands Red Cross Red Crescent, also has active projects in the area.
 Conceptually, we draw upon scholarship on Fair, Accountable and Transparent (FAT) socio-technical systems, cultural and organizational theory and privacy by design.
-We will determine technological and regulatory designs for Malawi and an appropriate design for co-creating audit capacity within ADDA’s Master program.
-The research team combines legal, geo-intelligence, policy & ethics expertise, and decades of collective experience in institutional development and capacity building in the global South.
+We determine technological and regulatory designs for Malawi and an appropriate design for co-creating audit capacity within ADDA’s Master program.

 Partners: PGM-ITC, Unicef and 510, an initiative of the Netherlands Red Cross Red Crescent